 CLANNAD was extremely obvious about pairing Tomoya and Nagisa.
 Didn't stop many, many people from wanting to pair Tomoya with Kotomi or Tomoyo.

-Uryuu/Orihime was especially popular during the Soul Society arc, as the two teamed up and worked together for the majority of the arc.
-It didn't help that this was the point Orihime's character transitioned from The Ditz into being far more serious and empathic; this resulted in her showing a deep care and concern for her good friend Uryuu (especially when he ended up facing Mayuri) that several interpreted as a product of deeper feelings (though later on it was revealed to simply be Orihime's nurturing personality).
+Uryu/Orihime was especially popular during the Soul Society arc, as the two teamed up and worked together for the majority of the arc.
+It didn't help that this was the point Orihime's character transitioned from The Ditz into being far more serious and empathic; this resulted in her showing a deep care and concern for her good friend Uryu (especially when he ended up facing Mayuri) that several interpreted as a product of deeper feelings (though later on it was revealed to simply be Orihime's nurturing personality).
 Needless to say, poor Orihime's silent confession to Ichigo was considered a Face-Heel Turnfor some shippers, who assumed that they'd be paired off and/or that Orihime owed Ishida romance.